-Consumers can review the latest product recalls and alerts, search for specific product alerts, find more information about the recalls listed here, as well as find other helpful information about consumer safety at the CPSC website.
-There are also links on the site to report a problem with a product.
-There are links for both consumers and businesses to report these problems.
+The latest product recalls, specific product alerts, and other helpful information about consumer safety can be found at the CPSC website.
+There are also links on the site to report a problem with a product and links for both consumers and businesses to report these problems.
 Businesses are required to report potentially hazardous products they manufacture, distribute, import or sell under Section 15 of the Consumer Product Safety Act.
 Both of these can be done by visiting saferproducts.gov.

 You will always find the latest important product recalls on our site throughout the month.
 If you have suffered a serious injury and suspect a defective product is to blame, contact a lawyer in our Products Liability section.
 We are handling a number of cases related to defective consumer products.
 Lawyers in this section also handle claims related to catastrophic injury and death as a result of defective auto products.
 To talk to a lawyer in this section, call the firm at 1-800-898-2034 or fill out our contact form.